driessenslucas/researchproject/Updated_Thesis.md

 lof: true
 lof-own-page: True
 abstract: |
-  In this research project, I delve into the fascinating realm of artificial intelligence, with a specific focus on reinforcement learning (RL) and its practical application in real-world scenarios.
-The central question driving my investigation is: “Is it possible to transfer a trained RL agent from a simulation to the real world?”
-This inquiry takes center stage as we explore the intricacies of maze navigation.
+  In my research, I explore the exciting world of artificial intelligence, specifically focusing on reinforcement learning (RL) and its practical applications.
+The central question driving my investigation is whether we can transfer a trained RL agent from a simulation to the real world.
+This inquiry takes center stage as we delve into the intricacies of maze navigation.

-  \noindent \newline This research is structured around several sub-questions, collectively aimed at creating a comprehensive understanding of the process.
-First, I explore various virtual environments suitable for training a virtual RC car, seeking the most effective platform for my purposes.
-Next, I delve into identifying the most suitable reinforcement learning techniques for this specific application, considering factors such as efficiency, adaptability, and real-world applicability.
-Finally, the research endeavors to bridge the gap between simulation and reality, investigating the practical challenges involved in this transition.
+  \noindent \newline The research is structured around several sub-questions, all aimed at creating a comprehensive understanding of the process.
+First, I investigate various virtual environments suitable for training a virtual RC car, aiming to find the most effective platform.
+Next, I identify the best reinforcement learning techniques for this specific application, considering factors like efficiency, adaptability, and real-world applicability.
+Finally, I explore the challenges involved in bridging the gap between simulation and reality.

-  \noindent \newline Through this study, I aspire to contribute significantly to the field of AI and robotics, offering insights and methodologies that could potentially advance the implementation of RL in real-world applications.
-The outcomes of this research could have far-reaching implications, not only in robotics but also in areas where simulation-based training plays a crucial role.
+  \noindent \newline Through this study, I hope to contribute significantly to the field of AI and robotics.
+By offering insights and methodologies, we can potentially advance the implementation of RL in real-world scenarios.
+The outcomes of this research could have far-reaching implications, not only in robotics but also in other areas where simulation-based training is crucial.

 acknowledgements: |
   This bachelor thesis, titled “Exploring the Feasibility of Sim2Real Transfer in Reinforcement Learning,” marks the culmination of my academic journey in New Media & Communication Technology at Howest, University of Applied Sciences.
 The pivotal question at its core—“Is it possible to transfer a trained RL agent from a simulation to the real world?”—reflects my deep-seated curiosity about the intersection of virtual simulations and tangible applications.
 It also underscores a broader challenge in AI: creating adaptive, real-world systems from controlled simulations.